Right now 1 in 6 workers are dealing with a mental health problem such as anxiety,

 There are many ways that you can achieve a mentally healthy workplace and this is a great place to start.
 As an employer you should be shifting from reactive to active when it comes to wellbeing.

-Here at Cogs wellbeing is at the top of our agenda for 2021 onward.
+Here at Cogs wellbeing is at the top of our agenda.
 With quarterly scheduled mental health days, a Mental health first aider, flexible working and people management we are striving to offer unrivaled support to our team.

 Looking to join a flexible, diverse and inclusive team?
 Get in touch today!